AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/understand-test-results.md

 >[!NOTE]
 >The **Download Log** button allows access to a ZIP file containing the logs for the test execution detailed form.
 These logs do not include the logs of the actual AEM runtime process – those can be accessed using the regular Download or Tail Logs functionality.
 Refer to [Accesing and Managing Logs](/help/implementing/cloud-manager/manage-logs.md) for more details.

-## Local Test Execution {#local-test-execution}

-As the test classes are JUnit tests, they can be run from mainstream Java IDEs like Eclipse, IntelliJ, NetBeans, and so on.

-However, when running these tests necessarily, it will be necessary to set a variety of system properties expected by the aem-testing-clients (and the underlying Sling Testing Clients).

-The system properties are as follows:

-* `sling.it.instances - should be set to 2`
-* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
-* `sling.it.instance.runmode.1 - should be set to author`
-* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
-* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
-* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
-* `sling.it.instance.runmode.2 - should be set to publish`
-* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
-* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`

 ## Content Audit Testing {#content-audit-testing}

 Content Audit is a feature available in Cloud Manager Sites Production pipelines that is powered by Lighthouse, an open source tool from Google.
-This feature will be included and enabled in all Cloud Manager Production pipelines.
+This feature is enabled in all Cloud Manager Production pipelines.

 It validates the deployment process and helps ensure that changes deployed: